algo-mart/kibou-registry/DOCUMENTATION.md

 The ERD for the NGO Participant Management System includes four primary entities:

 1. **Participants**: Stores details about each participant including ID, name, category, and contact information.
-2. **Attendance**: Tracks the attendance status of participants for each meeting day.
+2. **Attendance**: Tracks the attendance status of user for each meeting day.
-3. **Daily Payments**: Records the total amount paid out on each meeting day, without linking to individual participants.
+3. **Daily Payments**: Records the total amount paid out on each meeting day, without linking to individual user.
-4. **Notifications**: Manages the sending of notifications (email/SMS) to participants regarding their attendance.
+4. **Notifications**: Manages the sending of notifications (email/SMS) to user regarding their attendance.

 Relationships:
 - **Participants** have a one-to-many relationship with **Attendance** and **Notifications**.